Frequently Asked Questions

 A: No. Whether or not other girls drop rush, your odds and perceived “risk” do not change.
 This is because quota is directly proportional to the number of girls still participating in recruitment after signing the MRABA.

 Q: DOES SUBMITTING A SINGLE INTENTIONAL PREFERENCE ON PREF NIGHT INCREASE MY CHANCES AT GETTING THAT HOUSE?

 A: Absolutely not.
-In fact, it can, and often does, have the exact opposite effect and you will not get a bid at all to any house, and you will be ineligible to participate in recruitment for a full calendar year (until 20W in this case).
+In fact, it can, and often does, have the exact opposite effect and you will not get a bid at all to any house, and you will be ineligible to participate in recruitment for a full calendar year.

 Q: IS WINTER RECRUITMENT EASIER THAN FALL RECRUITMENT?